-Throw the Dog a Bone: In the 2011 movie, the Muppets allow the Newsman to participate in their telethon, running the phone lines.
-Not only does nothing bad happen to the Newsman for once, but at the end of the film he is able to report a news story in full, suffering no injuries!
+- Throw the Dog a Bone: In the 2011 movie, the Muppets allow the Newsman to participate in their telethon, running the phone lines.
+Not only does nothing bad happen to the Newsman for once, but at the end of the film, he is able to report a news story in full, suffering no injuries!
 He also shows up in Muppets Most Wanted, delivering a plot-relevant report with no ill effects.

 A pair of snobby singers who would frequently take the stage to sing tired old ballads - only to abruptly have some strange fate befall them, always foretold by the song's lyrics.
 None of the Muppets seemed to like them much, except Sam the Eagle, who was forever trumpeting them as the only respectable act on the show.
 If only they could finish a number...

-Running Gag: The first season of the show had more running gags than character pieces.
-When the writing staff changed, Wanda was dumped, as running gags were all she had.
+- Running Gag: The first season of the show had more running gags than character pieces.
+When Jerry Juhl replaced Jack Burns as head writer, Wanda was dumped, as running gags were all she had.
 Wayne, however, sporadically appeared in skits during the second and third seasons, oddly paired now with Uncle Deadly!

 A scruffy, hyperactive little guy who joins in musical numbers unannounced and uninvited.
 He pops all over the place, either yammering in incoherent scat or playing an obnoxiously loud instrument.
 There's no stopping him, and it's foolish to try.

-Divergent Character Evolution: A Muppet on Sesame Street sang "Mahna Mahna" on its first season, and was retained for future musical numbers.
-This character is not Mahna Mahna, but a different Muppet named Bip Bipadotta; although one could be forgiven for confusing them, as the two characters look very similar, and are both played by Jim Henson using the same voice. note Bip Bipadotta wears sunglasses and sings in English; Mahna Mahna doesn't wear sunglasses and speaks only in scat.
-This distinction is Serious Business amongst the fandom.
+- Divergent Character Evolution: A Muppet on Sesame Street sang "Mahna Mahna" on its first season, and was retained for future musical numbers.
+This character is not Mahna Mahna, but a different Muppet named Bip Bipadotta; although one could be forgiven for confusing them, as the two characters look very similar, and are both played by Jim Henson using the same voice. note This distinction is Serious Business amongst the fandom.